 - Overdose and death

 The FDA further instructs doctors to provide patients with the lowest possible dose, ‘because of the risk of addiction, abuse and misuse.’
 In addition, patients should not use this drug if there are non-opioid drugs available.
 Because the risk of addiction is so high, this drug is only suitable if you’ve tried all other available painkillers.

 Many people labor under the misconception that they cannot abuse a drug they’ve been prescribed.
 This is reasonable at first glance.
 After all, why would a doctor prescribe an addictive drug?
 The reality is, however, that these opioids are prescribed as a last resort, last ditch effort to help a patient manage almost overwhelming pain.
 It’s important to understand that if there were any alternative, these medications would probably be shelved because they’re so addictive.

 There are two primary factors that make this opioid so easy to abuse:

-- Roxycodone is much more powerful than morphine.
+- Roxycodone is much more powerful than Opioid Pain Medication.